-During automated operations, frequent proxy errors popping up on the screen can greatly drain our patience and even hinder work progress.
-To address this, this article will detail the main proxy error codes and provide targeted fixes to help everyone resolve proxy connection issues efficiently.
+During automated operations, frequent errors popping up on the screen can greatly drain our patience and even hinder work progress.
+To address this, this article will detail the main error codes and provide targeted fixes to help everyone resolve connection issues efficiently.

-A proxy error, often referred to as an HTTP error code, is a response status indicator returned by the target server or the proxy server itself when a network connection is routed through a proxy.
+often referred to as an HTTP error code, is a response status indicator returned by the target server or the IP server itself when a network connection is routed through a IP.
 Its core function is to inform users whether the current connection request has succeeded.
-If the request fails, the system will display an annoying proxy error message, meaning the user cannot access the target website or URL normally.
+If the request fails, the system will display an annoying IP error message, meaning the user cannot access the target website or URL normally.

 HTTP status codes are generally categorized into five groups: Informational Responses (1xx), Successful Responses (2xx), Redirection Messages (3xx), Client Error Responses (4xx), and Server Error Responses (5xx).
 This guide will focus on Client Error Responses and Server Error Responses.
 This is because 1xx codes rarely appear in practical use, 2xx codes indicate successful requests, and 3xx codes trigger automatic redirects—none of these three require additional action from users.

 Websites strictly screen visitors during operation to determine who is authorized to access their content and who is rejected.
-This may seem contradictory to the function of proxy servers—if proxies can change a user’s IP address and geographic location, why do proxy errors still occur?
+This may seem contradictory to the function of IP servers—if IP can change a user’s IP address and geographic location, why do IP errors still occur?

-Below, we will analyze common proxy error codes one by one, explore their specific causes, and offer corresponding solutions.
+Below, we will analyze common IP error codes one by one, explore their specific causes, and offer corresponding solutions.

 3. Client Error Responses (4xx Series)

-Client Error Responses (4xx series) mainly stem from invalid request configurations, failed authentication, or non-compliant access behaviors on the user’s side, leading the target server or proxy server to reject the request.
-The key solution is to troubleshoot from the user’s request settings and proxy configurations.
+Client Error Responses (4xx series) mainly stem from invalid request configurations, failed authentication, or non-compliant access behaviors on the user’s side, leading the target server or IP server to reject the request.
+The key solution is to troubleshoot from the user’s request settings and IP configurations.

 • 400 – Bad Request